 Queuing systems can help make the wait feel not as bad.
 We’re talking about adding technology to locations that generate lines.

 - Distraction helps: unoccupied time seems longer than occupied time.
 Technology can add music or digital signage to the checkout process.
 Or, retail locations can stock products available for sale.
 Added benefit: additional sales!

 - Anxiety makes the wait seem longer: When waiting in line, there’s nothing worse than thinking you’re in the wrong line and others are moving faster!

 - Unfair waits are longer than equitable waits: That’s why a single serpentine line is viewed as the most effective.
 Everyone is treated in order and we see the order!

 - People want to get started: even a few steps feels like progress, in other words!

 Queue Management Brings Technology Tools to Lines

 Technology provides many of the tools necessary to manage lines.
-CPS’ QuikLine queueing system is a call-forward system with both digital and audio notifications.
+CPS’ QuikLine queue management solution is a call-forward system that uses both digital and audio notifications.
 Simply put: QuikLine directs people to check-out registers via large monitors and verbal messages.
 QuikLine is integrated with Point of Sale systems.
 Integration means calls are made within a pre-configured amount of time after a transaction is completed.
 While many see serpentine lines as the most equitable, QuikLine supports single or multiple lines.